 2. Managing Your Bankroll

 While the odds are in your favor when it comes to making profits with a bookie, you need to manage your bankroll.
 Like any other business, you will spend money to make money.
-Some weeks you will lose money while others you will make money.
+Some weeks you will lose money while in others you will make money.

 During the first stages of your bookie business, you need enough money to cover any unforeseen losses.
 The more you accept more players on your bookie it becomes dangerous because you increase the potential for covering losses.